 Following the spectacular collapse of many cryptocurrency funds, exchanges, and investment platforms in 2022, the risk of bankruptcy should be evaluated carefully.

 The government is out to get cryptocurrency companies.
 The alarm bells have been sounding in 2022 following the alleged fraud perpetrated by FTX and gross mismanagement of assets and risk by others.
 The more risky the behavior of your counterparty, the more likely it is to get shut down by the government.
-A full shutdown isn’t needed for you to be impacted.
-The state may order operations to be frozen and funds to be withheld, for example.
+A complete shutdown isn’t needed for you to be impacted.
+For example, the state may order operations to be frozen and funds to be withheld.

-Investment Platforms are obviously the highest risk and highest target for the government once again.
+Investment Platforms are obviously the highest risk and target for the government.
 Following the collapse of BlockFi, many questions will be raised about how risk should be disclosed to customers and what responsibility such platforms have to their clients.
-Do not send money to a yield-generating platform unless you understand that you are at risk of total and complete loss.
+Only send money to a yield-generating platform if you understand that you are at risk of a total and complete loss.

-Most exchanges can be seen as casinos that promote speculating, or betting, on what are likely to be unregistered securities.
-As the SEC begins to crack down on this behavior, many exchanges may likely find it necessary to delist the vast majority of their coins.
-This will in turn drive revenue to zero and wipe out their whole reason for being, leading to the possibility of having to wind down their business.
+Most exchanges can be seen as casinos that promote speculating or betting on what is likely to be unregistered securities.
+As the SEC begins to crack down on this behavior, many exchanges may (likely) find it necessary to delist the vast majority of their coins.
+This will, in turn, drive revenue to zero and wipe out their whole reason for being, leading to the possibility of having to wind down their business.

 Qualified Custodians with state-level licensing have minimal exposure to government regulation.
-The biggest threat here is state level regulations that may impede the functioning of trust companies that custody Bitcoin.
-We expect such laws to resolve over time, as jurisdictions which are friendly to trust companies will attract all the business.
+The biggest threat here is state-level regulations that may impede the functioning of trust companies that custody Bitcoin.
+We expect such laws to resolve over time, as jurisdictions that are friendly to trust companies will attract all business.